-How to Schedule Rsync Tasks in Open Media Vault 6 and 7 to Make Copies of Your Data
+How to Schedule Rsync Tasks in Open Media Vault 6 to Make Copies of Your Data

 Rsync is a powerful tool when used properly.
 Open Media Vault makes it super simple with the built in dashboard options.
 Here's how I use it to make copies of my own data.

-How to Schedule Rsync Tasks in Open Media Vault 6 and 7 to Make Copies of Your Data
+How to Schedule Rsync Tasks in Open Media Vault 6 to Make Copies of Your Data

 What makes Rsync so awesome is the ability to refine your tasks and customize them to your needs.
 So many people struggle with Rsync when using it in the terminal but today, we change that.